zuecone/react-material-UI-boilerplate/README.md

 # Quick summary #
 React boilerplate which contains all packages that are needed to start React project.

-It can be used with regular babel syntax or ES6 - Class syntax
+It can be used with regular babel syntax or ES6 - Class syntax.